babylonlabs-io/cosmos-bsn-contracts/docs/Architecture.md

 provides the functionality of Babylon Staking integration.
 It is responsible for managing the staking and unstaking of $BTC, as well as providing the finality providers with the necessary information to operate.
-There's also a `btcstkconsumer` module, which is responsible for managing the staking part that is specific to the Consumer chains.
+There's also a `x/btcstkconsumer` module, which is responsible for managing the staking part that is specific to the Consumer chains.
 The `btcstkconsumer` module interacts with the `zoneconcierge` module, which is responsible for managing the restaking of $BTC on the Bitcoin Supercharged